Mateusz-Ramotowski-Poland/Daily-week-organizer/README.md

 * [Contact](#contact)

 ## General Information
-It will be an application helpful in organizing the day/week.
-I will write more about it soon.
+It is an application helpful in organizing the day.

 ## Technologies Used
 Project is created with: